Most of us have witnessed great anguish

 good to study

 pertinent Bible verses yourself and make your

 own decision.
-This is not difficult, but
+This isn't difficult, these

 all too often

 and those who profit by telling people what they want to hear.
 We're instructed to rightly divide the Word of truth, 2 Timothy

 letting others influence our decision, let’s let God have the final word on this

 it's very important to keep in mind that divorce